jeremybar32093/philadelphia_housing_dashboard/README.md

 - run.sh
 - Procfile

-A SQL Database was set up to store the data in the AWS Cloud and can be connected to through pgAdmin.
+A SQL Database was set up to store the data in the AWS Cloud and can be connected to via pgAdmin.

 ## Dashboard